Wherwell Abbey has an important part to play in Hampshire history

 The effigy in the church is thought to be of the Abbess Euphemia.

 The fortunes of the Abbey waxed and waned, where one Abbess was virtuous, another was corrupt and the behaviour of one in particular, during the time of Bishop Wykehams bishopric, caused any number of scandals, relating to money and sexual favours.

 Wherwell Abbey, the end.

-Wherwell Abbey suffered in much the same way as the rest of Hampshire when it was ravaged by the black death and it never was able to regain it’s former glory days.
-The Dissolution brought it’s existence to an end and in 1540 the Abbey lands were transferred and sold, all religious buildings to be destroyed.
+Wherwell Abbey suffered in much the same way as the rest of Hampshire when it was ravaged by the black death and it never was able to regain its former glory days.
+The Dissolution brought its existence to an end and in 1540 the Abbey lands were transferred and sold, all its religious buildings were to be destroyed.

-Little remains of the Abbey, save a few piece of stonework, kept in the church.
-Wherwell Priory, built and extended in the C16th, C17th and C18th stands to the side of where the Abbey would have been, possibly on the site of the buildings erected during Euphemia’s time as Abbess.
+Little remains of the Abbey, save a few pieces of stonework, kept in the church.
+Wherwell Priory, built and extended in the C16th, C17th and C18th stands to the side of where the Abbey would have been, possibly on the site of the buildings erected during Euphemias time as Abbess.

 What remains are swathes of snowdrops, possibly used by the nuns as part of their medicinal cupboard and now left to multiply and delight the eye.